hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

     * Create a rule with 'SSH' as the name, 'TCP' as the protocol, 127.0.0.1 as the Host IP, 2222 as the host port and 22 as the guest port.
 Leave the guest IP blank.
 This enables `ssh` into the guest.
     * Create a rule with 'Jupyter' as the name, 'TCP' as the protocol, 127.0.0.1 as the Host IP, 7777 as the host port and 8888 as the guest port.
 Leave the guest IP blank.
 This enables browsing to a Jupyter notebook server in the guest.
 6. Close the Settings wizard.

+## Installing Ubuntu Server
-7. Start the virtual machine.
+1. Start the virtual machine.
 When it comes up you'll be in a text-based installer.
 In most cases, you'll be able to accept the defaults.
 8. Accept all the defaults till you get to the host name screen.
     * Call the machine 'hackoregon-base'.
     * Set the user full name to 'Hack Oregon'.